scastlara/graphcompare/README.md

 # NAME

-dotcompare - A command-line tool to compare DOT files
+graphcompare - A command-line tool to compare graph files in DOT or tabular format.

 # VERSION